ouspg/SecurityEngineering/Week6_Topic/README.md

 Your goal here is to trigger alerts with the Falco tool, you can do this with ```--privileged``` containers, as the ```--privileged``` flag itself creates an alert.
 However if you can, try to trigger another alert from inside the container, here again their documentation provides great instructions on which types of activities create alerts.

-> A good video with nice demo to help if documentation starts feeling dry: [The Video](https://www.youtube.com/watch?v=rBqBrYESryY&ab_channel=CNCF%5BCloudNativeComputingFoundation%5D)
+> A good video with nice demo to help if the reading the documentation gets bland: [The Video](https://www.youtube.com/watch?v=rBqBrYESryY&ab_channel=CNCF%5BCloudNativeComputingFoundation%5D)

 ### What to return:
 - What runtime security scanner you used